abdulsamed1/Intellichain/README.md

 # Deployment and Interaction Guide

-This guide explains how to use the Foundry scripts to deplo andd interact with the GetGift contract.
+This guide explains how to use the Foundry scripts to deplo andd interact with the GetGift [contract](https://sepolia.etherscan.io/address/0x3437c36913b3f2f18a71f63750d0a35fbd6b2135)

-## Prerequisites
+# Prerequisites

 1. Foundry installed (forge, cast, anvil)
 2. make sure your env is used to set environment variables for the contract example

+---
 - get your API key from https://etherscan.io/apidashboard
 - get your RPC URL from https://www.alchemy.com/
 - get your contract address from https://sepolia.etherscan.io/address/
 - get your wallet address from https://sepolia.etherscan.io/address/0xCe